Trigger Warning: Page contains graphic images of sexual acts and simulated violence against women.

 In another example of trivialized (and sexualized) violence against women, LUSH has female employees dressed as foxes pose coquettishly as a man threatens them with a butcher knife.
 Incidentally, about 1500 women are killed by domestic violence in the United States each year.

 6. Men own over 90% of the media, and sexualizing women is profitable.
-Ninety-six percent of sexually objectified bodies in media and advertising are female.
-Pornography rakes in at least 97 billion dollars each year.

 Why vegans should care: The Nonhuman Animal rights movement is intentionally exploiting sexism for “the cause” and for fundraising.
 Women’s bodies are being used as living billboards.